bruceme/vurtifly/README.md

 ## The "Stick" (Input device)

 Fly-by-wire implies the pilot is not directly commanding any specific control.
-A human pilot is incapable of manually controlling this complex set of inputs safely and with the speed it requires.
-Instead a fast processor with attitude sensors is commanding the motors and flight surfaces.
-The pilots role is to command the computer with his intent to direct the craft for safe operation.
-These inputs will be intuitive using legacy flight paradigms like helicopters and aircraft.
-But commanding will be simple "first order" inputs (go forward,left,right,up); not the exceedingly complex second and third order crossing-inputs common to rotorcraft and aircraft (pitch forward, yaw left, collective up/down).
-This means learning to fly it will be trivial compared to rotorcraft and even aircraft.
+A human pilot is incapable of manually controlling this complex set of inputs safely and with the frequency required.
+Instead a fast processor with attitude sensors is driving the motors and flight surface servos.
+The pilot's role is to command the computer with his intent to direct the craft for safe operation.

-As such, this system is entirely electronic.
+* Hands-Off, the flight control system will maintain position stability.
+* All commanding will be "first order" inputs (go forward,left,right,up).
+* Learning to fly will be trivial compared to rotorcraft and even aircraft.

+Learn to fly can be done using common simulators and even toy quadcopters.
+It's as easy as pointing where you want to go.
+The flight computer does everything else.

+![Prone pilot](http://robotpig.net/_images/posts/puffin_1.jpg "Prone Pilot")

 The cockpit environment will be novel.
-The pilot will be either standing upright on his/her feet or lying prone.
-The flight-input and monitoring systems must work equally well in either orientation.
+The pilot will be either standing upright on his/her feet for vertical flight or lying prone in horizontal flight.
+The pilot seat, harness, flight-input and monitoring systems must work equally well in either orientation.

-![Prone pilot](http://robotpig.net/_images/posts/puffin_1.jpg "Prone Pilot")

-My initial concept is to mix the helicopter system with the common quadcopter.
-The pilot's right hand will be on a 3D flight stick mounted with the bottom on the wing-plane.
-The left hand will have a "collective-like" spring-centered "stick" to control up/down in vertical mode.
+All controls for manuvering are in the pilot's right hand and will use a twisting 3D flight stick.
+The stick will allow the pilot to control pitch, roll, yaw and vertical.
+Pitch & Roll are legacy inputs, yaw is a twisting motion and a switch on the top of the joystick will command the vertical speed.
+In vertical flight push up to takeoff and climb, down to descent and land.

 ## Strong Modality and mode-switch